scottdensmore/scottdensmore/README.md

 ## 👋 Hi!
 I'm Scott
 I am senior director @GitHub working on awesome things!
-If I am not working I love learning new programming languages, working out, watching movies, spending time with family or playing [The Division](https://www.ubisoft.com/en-us/game/the-division).
+If I am not working I love learning new programming languages, working out, watching movies, spending time with family or playing video games.

 🏢 [LinkedIn](https://www.linkedin.com/in/scott-densmore-b8a5031a)